Antiz96/Linux-Server/Services/LXC.md

   /backup/lxc/mycontainer/
 ```

-Then to restore, either stop or destroy the container, then:
+To restore, either stop or destroy the container, then:

 ```bash
 sudo rsync -a --numeric-ids /backup/lxc/mycontainer/ /lxc/datadir/mycontainer/